COVID–19 Information for Members

 While more businesses and schools are open, COVID-19 is still a real threat.
 New variants such as Delta and Omicron continue to develop.
 This makes getting vaccinated more important now than ever.

 Vaccination is the best way to protect yourself, your family and others from COVID-19.
 If you have not gotten your vaccine yet, get it as soon as you can.
-Anyone five (5) years old and over can get vaccinated against COVID-19.
-Now that the COVID-19 vaccine is available to children 5-11 years old, it is important to get children vaccinated.
-Vaccinating children can help:
+Anyone six months old and over can get vaccinated against COVID-19.

-Learn more about the COVID-19 vaccine for children and teens at the CDC website.
+Learn more about the COVID-19 vaccine at the CDC website.

 Get the latest information about: